LyMarco/MusicKickstarter/iteration-02.plan.md

 ## Product

 #### Goals and tasks

- * Describe your goals for this iteration and the tasks that you will have to complete in order to achieve these goals.
- * Order the items from most to least important.
- * Feel free (but not obligated) to specify some/all tasks as user stories.

  * Our app should be working and able to record and playback audio.
 	* (Tasks)
 	* Playback sounds.
 	* Record audio from microphone.
 	* Save audio at least long enough so that it can be played back.
+	* (Optionally)
+	* Save audio for multiple tracks
+	* Play back audio for multiple tracks
+	* Allow the user to dictate the name of the tracks recorded
  * We would like there to be a fairly developed UI for the end of this iteration.
 	* (Tasks)
 	* Create a prototype for the UI.
-	* Develop main screen so that lyrics are shown at the same time that recording can be done.
+	* Develop main screen so that lyrics are displayed at the same time that voice recording can occur.
+	* Provide mock-ups for all features so that development can have a visual-aid in mind when working
  * There should be a main screen where the user can write and edit lyrics to a song.
 	* (Tasks)
-	* Need editable texts for lyrics.
+	* Have editable texts for lyrics.
 	* Separate lyrics by verses and titles.
-	* Add and delete verses?
+	* Add more verses
+	* Delete verses
+	* Provide a scrollable view to review all lyrics and verses written
  * There should at least be a place for writing miscellaneous notes.
 	* (Tasks)
-	* Separate notes by verses?
+	* Allow a 2-dimensional notes interface
+		* That is, one page will contain Note Titles, while the second "layer" consists of pages with note contents
  * We aim to have at least a somewhat functional metronome.
 	* (Tasks)
 	* Playback sound at a fixed beat.
 	* Set and be able to change speed of beat.
 	* Beat persists throughout all screens of the application.
+	* Have a distinct downbeat in 4/4 time
  * Basic saving of text and audio would be ideal.
 	* (Tasks)
 	* Notes and lyrics should persist throughout use of application.